techx/hackmit-splash-old/README.md

 # hackmit-splash
 This is the HackMIT Splash Page.

-Since this Github pages, the public-facing branch is `gh-pages`.
-Therefore, `gh-pages` is a sacred branch, do not commit there unless you are 100% certain it is deploy-ready.
+We've configured Github pages to look at the `master` branch.
+Therefore, `master` is a sacred branch, do not commit there unless you are 100% certain it is deploy-ready.

 Testing
 -------